-Je Entrada Sandstone (Middle Jurassic) - Pale- to light-brown to pale-reddish-brown, fine-grained sandstone and silty sandstone that weathers to steep ledgy slopes; typically very thick and indistinctly bedded but with local ripple cross-stratification; lower part contains minor secondary gypsum veins; exhibits local reduced zones and spots that are light gray; deposited in tidal-flat, sabkha, and coastal-dune environments (Peterson, 1988, 1994); incomplete section is about 200 feet (60 m) thick; Doelling and Kuehne (2007) reported that it is 650 to 800 feet (200-245 m) thick in the east half of the Loa 30' x 60' quadrangle.

-- Jc Carmel Formation, undivided (Middle Jurassic) -Undivided in fault blocks along the Thousand Lake fault zone, and also used on cross section.
+- Je Entrada Sandstone (Middle Jurassic) Pale- to light-brown to pale-reddish-brown, fine-grained sandstone and silty sandstone that weathers to steep ledgy slopes; typically very thick and indistinctly bedded but with local ripple cross-stratification; lower part contains minor secondary gypsum veins; exhibits local reduced zones and spots that are light gray; deposited in tidal-flat, sabkha, and coastal-dune environments (Peterson, 1988, 1994); incomplete section is about 200 feet (60 m) thick; Doelling and Kuehne (2007) reported that it is 650 to 800 feet (200-245 m) thick in the east half of the Loa 30' x 60' quadrangle. - Jc Carmel Formation, undivided (Middle Jurassic) Undivided in fault blocks along the Thousand Lake fault zone, and also used on cross section.
 The Lyman quadrangle lies near the northern end of a region of extensive sand influx during the Middle Jurassic from north-central Arizona into south-central Utah, which created complex and intertonguing relations between shallow-marine, tidal-flat, and fluvial-eolian deposition of the Carmel Formation and Page Sandstone (Doelling and others, 2013).
-Carmel Formation nomenclature of Sprinkel and others (2011a) and Doelling and others (2013) is used on this map.
+Carmel Formation nomenclature of Sprinkel and others (2011a) and Doelling and others (2013) is used in this map.
 The Carmel Formation was deposited in a back-bulge basin and, together with the underlying Temple Cap Formation, provides the first clear record of the effects of the Sevier orogeny in southwestern Utah (Sprinkel and others, 2011a; Phillips and Morris, 2013).
 Middle Jurassic age is from Imlay (1980), Sprinkel and others (2011a), and Doelling and others (2013).
 Thicknesses at Black Ridge in the adjacent Bicknell quadrangle are from an unpublished measured section by Douglas Sprinkel and Hellmut Doelling (Utah Geological Survey, written communication, 2015).
-Pipiringos and O'Sullivan (1978) interpreted that Temple Cap and Carmel strata were separated by their J-2 unconformity, but new radiometric ages and palynomorph data suggest that the J-2 does not exist or is a very short hiatus in southern Utah (Sprinkel and others, 2011a; Doelling and others, 2013). - Jcw Winsor Member of Carmel Formation (Middle Jurassic, Callovian to Bathonian) - Undivided in Red Canyon where subunits appear less distinctive, containing less gypsum and less sand than exposures to the south, where it is divided into a lower gypsiferous subunit and a thicker upper banded subunit; deposited on a broad, sandy mud flat during the second major regression of the Middle Jurassic seaway (Imlay, 1980; Blakey and others, 1983). - Jcwb Banded subunit (Callovian to Bathonian) - Interbedded, mostly light-gray, yellowish-gray, greenish-gray, and minor reddishbrown siltstone, mudstone, and fine-grained sandstone, and numerous, thin (<3 feet [1 m] thick), white alabaster gypsum beds; thin, cross-cutting gypsum veins are common; mostly non-resistant and slope forming except for thin gypsum ledges; upper, conformable contact placed at the top of the highest thin gypsum ledge and at the base of massive weathering, pale- to light-brown, fine-grained sandstone of the Entrada Sandstone: map patterns indicate a thickness of about 300 feet (90 m); nearly complete section is 404 feet (123 m) thick on Black Ridge (Douglas Sprinkel, written communication,
+Pipiringos and O'Sullivan (1978) interpreted that Temple Cap and Carmel strata were separated by their J-2 unconformity, but new radiometric ages and palynomorph data suggest that the J-2 does not exist or is a very short hiatus in southern Utah (Sprinkel and others, 2011a; Doelling and others, 2013). - Jcw Winsor Member (Middle Jurassic, Callovian to Bathonian) Undivided in Red Canyon where subunits appear less distinctive, containing less gypsum and less sand than exposures to the south, where it is divided into a lower gypsiferous subunit and a thicker upper banded subunit; deposited on a broad, sandy mud flat during the second major regression of the Middle Jurassic seaway (Imlay, 1980; Blakey and others, 1983).

+Jcwb Banded subunit (Callovian to Bathonian) - Interbedded, mostly light-gray, yellowish-gray, greenish-gray, and minor reddish-brown siltstone, mudstone, and fine-grained sandstone, and numerous, thin (<3 feet [3 m] thick), white alabaster gypsum beds; thin, cross-cutting gypsum veins are common; mostly nonresistant and slope forming except for thin gypsum ledges; upper, conformable contact placed at the top of the highest thin gypsum ledge and at the base of massive weathering, pale- to light-brown, fine-grained sandstone of the Entrada Sandstone; map patterns indicate a thickness of about 300 feet (90 m); an incomplete section is 404 feet (123 m) thick on Black Ridge (Douglas Sprinkel, written communication, May 14, 2015), and Doelling and Kuehne (2007) reported that it thins eastward from 450 to 120 feet (137-37 m) thick in the east half of the Loa 30' x 60' quadrangle.